Icedude907/webrtc-lan/README.md

 #### Debug
 - `cargo run` will host the web server.
 Static pages will be served from `./webclient/dist` relative to working directory.
 - `pnpm dev` will run the parcel server in the background, automatically rebuilding the web pages as you change the source.
-Changes are visible as soon as you refresh the page (take care with client-side caching behaviour).
+Changes are visible as soon as you refresh the page (take care with browser-side caching).

 #### Release building
 - `make release` or type the commands contained into your terminal